Bendi11/sparky/README.md

 # spark programming language
-A in development programming language that I made for fun
+An in development programming language that I made for fun